YunoHost-Apps/firefly-iii_ynh/README.md

 $ yunohost app install https://github.com/YunoHost-Apps/firefly-iii_ynh
 ```

-- The admin user should be the first user to log into firefly
+- The admin user should be the first user to log into Firefly III
 - SSO is not working yet
 - You will probably be warned about missing locale from your system.
 Once you change the language to those corresponding to your system, the warning will desapear

 TODO
- - [ ] make firefly admin user dependant of the user choosen at installation
+ - [ ] Make Firefly III admin user dependant of the user choosen at installation
- - [ ] Make SSO Working
+ - [ ] Make SSO work
- - [ ] Define default language accordingly to system one
+ - [ ] Define default language according to system language